danbz/aesthetic-programming/source/8-Queeries/Readme.md

 function fetchImage() {
 	request = url + "key=" + apikey + "&cx=" + engineID + "&imgSize=" + imgSize + "&q=" + query + "&searchType=" + searchType;
 	console.log(request);
-	loadJSON(request, gotData); //this is the key syntax and line of code to make a query request and get a query response }
+	loadJSON(request, gotData); //this is the line of code that makes a query request and gets a query response }

 function gotData(data) {